FACTBOX-European soccer's return to action after coronavirus

 Professional soccer leagues around Europe are gearing up for a return to action following the novel coronavirus stoppage, but some are more advanced than others.
 Here is a roundup of the state of play:

 The DFL said the season would resume under strict health protocols, with no fans allowed in stadiums and several matches, including the Ruhr valley derby between Borussia Dortmund and Schalke 04, taking place on the relaunch day.
-ENGLAND

-The 20 Premier League clubs have discussed plans for a resumption of training in May followed by a possible return to action in June.
-However, the league cannot take any steps until a government decision on possible changes to lockdown restrictions.
+The German Cup semi-finals will be played on June 9 and 10, with the final scheduled for July 4.

 BELGIUM The Belgians were the first country to cancel the rest of their season, but formal confirmation of the decision has now been postponed four times.